Merit Badge Counselor Registration

 BSA Guide to Advancement – current edition (http://www.scouting.org/filestore/pdf/33088.pdf)

 BSA National Shooting Sports Manual, current edition and ”Shooting Sports Manual Supplement” (http://www.scouting.org/scoutsource/OutdoorProgram/ShootingSports.aspx)

 To get started, fill out the merit badge counselor Information form No. 34405 and attach the BSA Adult Application with signed background authorization indicating position 42 with the signed Disclosure Form.
 There is no charge to register as a merit badge counselor.

-Submit all forms to Regina Jeffries or mail them to:
+Submit all forms to Tiffany Pittman or mail them to:

 4132 Madeline Dr.

 After being approved by the Council you will be registered and entered into Scoutbook.
 The normal turnaround time is usually two weeks (or less).